soura-b/soura-b.github.io/essays/buildingProduct.md

 If you have access to a few hundred of your prospective users, you have a natural advantage.
 What one or two (not even three!) problems do they have, that you feel compelled to solve?
 And are those problems among the enterprises' top five?

 For example, I get a ton of unsoliciated emails from recruitment agencies.
 But my firm hires less than 5 employees a year.
-A bigger recruitment pipeline is valuable, but not critical &mdash; making me a poor target for these agencies.
+A bigger recruitment pipeline is valuable, but not critical; I am a poor target for these agencies.
 They would be better served by targeting firms that — driven by high growth or high turnover[^1] — hire every week (or at least every month).

 So, which subset of your prospective users share a common, burning need that you can build for?
 Something that virtually ensures that they will use what you have built every day[^2]?
 Something as useful to them as the alarm clock app is to me?